 Ketogenic Therapies and brain surgery are the only known cures for Epilepsy.
 Half of the people with epilepsy who try the diet have a seizure reduction of at least 50%.
 Up to 25% become completely seizure free.
-In the sections below, we explain how Ketogenic Therapies compare to anti-epileptic medications, how keto’s mechanisms are thought to e(ect the body, and stories from a few of the thousands of families who have had amazing results by implementing the Ketogenic Diet.
+In the sections below, we explain how Ketogenic Therapies compare to anti-epileptic medications, how keto’s mechanisms are thought to affect the body, and stories from a few of the thousands of families who have had amazing results by implementing keto for epilepsy.

 Clinical Guidelines for Ketogenic Therapies

-In 2018, updated guidelines were published describing the safe and effective use of ketogenic therapies in clinical management for pediatric epilepsies.
-Adult specific guidelines are soon to be published.
-Please click the link to read the pediatric guidelines:
+Pediatric clinical guidelines have been published since 2009.
+In 2018, and international study group of ketogenic experts provided updated guidelines describing the safe and effective use of ketogenic therapies in clinical management for pediatric epilepsies.
+Adult specific guidelines were published in 2020.
+Please click the link to read the abstracts.

 A high fat diet leads to a compromised cardiovascular system.